Maduemelie/Foodie-s-Paradise/README.md

 ## **Credits**

-This project was created by [Your Name Here] as part of a [Course Name Here] course.
-The project is licensed under the [License Name Here] license.
+This project was created by Madu Emelie as part of a Altschool final project course.